jennye95/contribscript/README.md

 # contribscript
-Bookkeeping the number of commits I made at work to motivate myself
+Bookkeeping the number of commits I made daily